XLin-NCSU/Project2/README.md

 ## API Interaction Functions

-`lastseendate`
+- `lastseendate`

-This function is to deal with correcting last seen date in clan data.
+This function is to correcting last seen date in clan data.

 ``` r
 # subtract the date info(YYYYMMDD format) and convert it to date type.